Absence from School

 Outside play is an important part of our program.
 This year students will have either 2 30-minute or 1-45 minute playground period(s) each day.
 Your child should wear appropriate clothing for this play.
 If the ground is damp, he/she should wear boots or waterproof shoes.
 A teacher cannot stay inside with a child; all children go outside for some part of the day unless it is excessively cold, icy or wet.
 If it is excessively cold or our playground is unsafe due to ice or snow, we stay inside.
 Weather appropriate clothing and rubber soled shoes or sneakers are encouraged for outdoor play.
 Crocs, clogs, loose sandals, flip-flops, jelly shoes and shoes with slippery leather soles are unacceptable footwear.

 Parent participation is encouraged in a variety of ways.
 We rely on volunteers for our fall and spring scholarship fundraising events.
 We welcome you into the classroom to join us for cooking activities, sing-a-longs, arts & crafts, story reading and to visit with the class.
 We also invite you to join us on 4 year-old and Pre-K field trips.
 When visiting in the classroom or acting as field trip chaperones, please note that these are NO CELL PHONE ZONES and COFFEE FREE zones.
-We rely on you to help us model respect and etiquette for the children by giving children and teachers your attention without distraction.
+We rely on you to help us model respect and etiquette and safety for the children by giving children and teachers your attention without distraction.

 Communication between us is vital, and occurs in a variety of ways-monthly newsletters and curriculum will be shared via email and hardcopies may be distributed via tote bags and/or by email.
 As some communication can occur by email, head teachers will check email once per weekday.
 For any urgent communication, please contact your head teacher by phone.
 Their phones are listed in this handbook, or you may leave a message with our office.
 In addition to offering 2 formal conferences, they may also be scheduled by request, at any time, by a parent, teacher or director.